babyarduino/sleepy/README.md

-# Studio Sleepy Co by Arden
+# Batch Emote Resizing Tool by Studio Sleepy Co
-A super cute and efficient Image Resizing Tool designed to help you resize multiple PNG files in a flash! ✨
+An efficient Image Resizing Tool designed to help you resize multiple PNG files in a flash! ✨

 Just upload your batch of images, choose your desired size, and voilà~ all your emotes and designs resized perfectly (≧∇≦)ﾉ.